spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/security-release-notes-202309.0.md

 ## Credential stuffing attack affects the Agent and Customer portals

-The login portal was vulnerable to credential stuffing, an attack where an attacker is submitting a big number of username and password pairs (“credentials”) in the login form, in order to fraudulently gain access to user accounts.
+The login portal was vulnerable to credential stuffing—an attack in which an attacker submits a large number of username and password pairs ("credentials") into the login form.
+This is done with the intention of fraudulently gaining access to user accounts.

 ### Affected modules